fer-osorio/cipher-fortis/Apps/Executables/README.md

 2. ``make AESencryption.exe`` to build executable for decryption.
 3. ``make`` to build both.

-### Passing arguments to the executable.
+### Passing arguments to the executables.
 We can pass arguments to the executables to encrypt/decrypt a single file.
-Set as first argument the name/path of the encryption key we want to use followed by the fiele (.bmp or .txt) we want to encrypt as second argument, this will encrypt/decrypt your file passed as second argument using the key regferenced in the first arguemt.
+Set as first argument the name/path of the encryption key we want to use followed by the files (currently supported) that are meant to be encrypted as the following arguments, this will encrypt/decrypt the files using the key regferenced in the first arguemt.

 **Example:**